hanhanwu/Hanhan_Data_Science_Practice/sequencial_analysis/learning_notes.md

 #### VAR (Vector Autoregression) for multi-variate time series
 * All the methods mentioned above are used for univariate ts analysis.
 Vector Autoregression (VAR) is a multivariate forecasting algorithm that is used when two or more time series influence each other.
   * You need at least two time series (variables)
-  * The time series should influence each other.
+  * All the time series should influence each other.
     * You can use Portmanteau test to check whether there is multivariate series correlation, and it's interesting that for this type of test, H0 is "there is no serial correlation"
     * I'm also wondering whether VIF will work too?
 * [Check details and eaxmple here][38]